SubhrajyotiSen/HeaderFile-Lexicon/README.md

 << lexicon.h >>

 !!
-Please download release versions !!
+Please download only from Releases Tab ( above )!!
 	// This repository will be used for development
 	// These files may have more bugs than release version